khangnguyen0306/SWD392_NET1701_Group_abc/README.md

-# Hotel Booking Website
+# Exchange Web Application

-Welcome to our Hotel Booking Website project!
-This application is designed to provide users with a seamless experience in searching, booking, and managing hotel reservations.
+Welcome to our Exchange Web Application project!
+This application is designed to provide users with a seamless experience in searching, booking, and managing exchanges.
 Built with modern technologies, it offers a responsive and user-friendly interface.

 ## Table of Contents
 - [Team Members](#team-members)